 - Selection criteria: (1) research and scholarly activity, (2) teaching, (3) professional activity, (4) university and public service, and (5) academic performance during the applicant’s current program of study.
+Note any activities related to diversity, equity, and inclusion.
 Activity in all of the above areas is not required for these awards.
 The competition, however, is typically keen, and award recipients excel in several categories.

 Jean A. and David A. Webb Outstanding Professional Master’s Degree Student Award was established in 2014 to recognize outstanding graduate students in nonthesis masters programs who have distinguished themselves in multiple ways.

 - Eligibility: Students in NSFA graduate programs.
 Applicants for this award must be matriculated in their nonthesis master’s program in the December prior to the award competition.